GTASA: Ground Truth Annotations for Spatiotemporal Analysis, Evaluation and Training of Video Models: Experiments

-\textbf{Results.} The results of the human evaluation are presented in Table~\ref{tab:human_evaluation_students}.
-Our method achieves a substantially higher validity rate (i.e., the percentage of videos deemed valid) compared to the other video generation methods.
-In our evaluation protocol, a video is classified as invalid if it is marked as such by any annotator; a single invalid judgment is sufficient to designate the video as permanently invalid.
-The validity rates for VEO 3.1 and WAN 2.2 are well below 20\%, which significantly limits their practical applicability.
-The semantic score, as well as the corresponding average rank, further demonstrate the clear advantage and stronger semantic alignment of the videos generated by our method.
-Specifically, our approach attains an average semantic score of 4.09 (out of 5) and an average rank of 1.08 (where 1 indicates the best performance).
-The average rank is computed only for instances in which all three generated videos (GEST, WAN and VEO) for a given text prompt received at least one annotation (resulting in 200 evaluated cases).
-In contrast, the average semantic score is calculated independently for each video category.
+\textbf{Results.} Table~\ref{tab:human_evaluation_students} presents the results.
+Our method achieves a substantially higher validity rate than both generators.
+In our evaluation protocol, a video is invalid if any annotator marks it so, a conservative rule that can only lower validity rates.
+The validity rates for VEO 3.1 and WAN 2.2 are well below 20\%, which severely limits their practical applicability.
+The semantic score and average rank further show the stronger semantic alignment of our videos: 4.09 (out of 5) and rank 1.08 (1 is best).

+\textbf{Validity is engineered.} The 69\% validity rate is itself informative: even with an explicit world model, validity is engineered rather than inherited.
+The residual failures are execution artifacts, transient animation and rendering glitches during locomotion and object hand-overs, while the world state itself never loses an entity.
+The generators fail in the opposite and deeper way, breaking permanence and physics themselves.
+The gap to 100\% validity and to a perfect 5 measures the difficulty of faithful execution.
+The gap to 18\% and 13\% measures how much of that difficulty an explicit world model already solves.

 \textbf{Inter-annotator agreement.} Inter-annotator agreement was evaluated using both raw percentage agreement and Krippendorff's alpha~\cite{krippendorff2011computing}.
-For the validity task (binary classification), annotators achieved 75.8\% raw agreement, with moderate chance-corrected reliability ($\alpha$ = 0.488; nominal), consistent with the binary and moderately imbalanced nature of the task.
+For the validity task (binary classification), annotators achieved 75.8\% raw agreement ($\alpha$ = 0.488; nominal), in the range expected for a binary and moderately imbalanced task.
 For the semantic match task (rated on a 1--5 scale), exact agreement was 42.2\%.
 When allowing a tolerance of one scale point, agreement increased substantially to 85.4\%.
 Chance-corrected agreement was substantial ($\alpha$ = 0.636; ordinal), indicating that most disagreements were minor (i.e., differing by only one scale point) rather than reflecting fundamental semantic discrepancies.